hsghori/CS-Notes/artificial_intelligence_notes.md

 	- Posterior Probability: $P(x | y)$
 - Two variables are independent if $P(X,Y) = P(X)P(Y)$ for all possible values
 of $X$ and $Y$.
-- Conditional Independene: Variables A and B are conditionaly independent given C if:
+- Conditional Independence: Variables A and B are conditionally independent given C if:
 	- $P(A, B | C) = P(A | C)P(B | C)$
 	- $P(A | B, C) = P(A | C)$

 ### Markov Models

-__Markov Models__

-- A markov model is a probabalistic inference model that is used to make inferences based on sequences of actions over time and space.
+- A markov model is a probabilistic inference model that is used to make inferences based on sequences of actions over time and space.
 A markov model is essentially a sequence of random variables such that each variable is only dependent on the previous variable (or some set of previous variables)